The Runner (1984 film): Plot

 Amiro switches jobs as a cobbler.
 He shines and repairs the shoes of the sophisticated men who visit the seaport.
 Moussa, his bosom friend, arrives and takes him for the last time before he departs with his brother for the sea.
 Moussa puts him on his bicycle and rides him to the foreign colony.
-They come to a halt in front of the house and enter the porch to enjoy the cradle.
+They come to a halt in front of the house and enter the porch to enjoy the swing chair.
 They eat the food together, and Moussa acts like Charlie Chaplin to amuse Amiro.
 After spending the day together, his mate gives him a shirt and bids him farewell.
 A tear falls from Amiro's left cheek, illuminating it.
 He howls again at the ship and the plane, asking when he will be free of this affliction.

 He goes out again to buy magazines with aeroplane pictures on the covers.
 As the shopkeeper watches him buy an English magazine, he offers him some Persian-language magazines to read.
 When he tells him he is illiterate, the shopkeeper tells him that most children his age can read and write.
 Following that, he enrols in a nearby school and diligently learns the Persian alphabet.
 Later, a local man who works at the seaport accuses Amiro of stealing a cigarette lighter from a foreigner.
 He becomes enraged and fights with the foreigner, saying that he has never stolen anything in his short, hard-earned life.

 Amiro gathers his pals on the rail track, where they inform him that they are organising a race competition.
 Amiro works hard to prepare for the competition, and at the race, they all run against one other, desperate to win.
 They push and pull one other as they race to get to the melting ice first.
 Amiro is the first to reach for the melting ice, rubbing his burned face with delight.
 He then shares the melting ice with his friends, who also require the ice to soothe their inner fire.
 The film concludes with the victory of the young boy Amiro, framed by a jumbojet taking off.